-As a founding partner of Gavi, the Gates Foundation has brought international attention to the cause of immunisation and has made several commitments to Gavi, totalling USD 4.1 billion to-date.
-In 2000, the foundation made an initial USD 750 million commitment to the Vaccine Fund, which was catalytic in bringing other donors to support vaccine delivery and creating Gavi, the Vaccine Alliance.
+As a founding partner of Gavi, the Bill & Melinda Gates Foundation has brought international attention to the cause of immunisation and has made several commitments to Gavi, totalling US$ 4.1 billion to date.
+In 2000, the foundation made an initial US$ 750 million commitment to the Vaccine Fund, which was catalytic in bringing other donors to support vaccine delivery and creating Gavi, the Vaccine Alliance.

-In February 2007, the foundation committed USD 50 million to launch the first AMC to expedite the development and availability of pneumococcal vaccines.
-In June 2011, the Gates Foundation committed over USD 1 billion to Gavi over the period 2011-2015; of this commitment, USD 50 million was reserved for the Gavi Matching Fund.
-An additional, USD 250 million of challenge grant moneys were pledged to match additional funds raised earlier by other donors.
+In February 2007, the foundation committed US$ 50 million to launch the first Advance Market Commitment (AMC) to expedite the development and availability of pneumococcal vaccines.
+In June 2011, the Gates Foundation committed more than US$ 1 billion to Gavi over the period 2011–2015; of this commitment, US$ 50 million was reserved for the Gavi Matching Fund.
+An additional, US$ 250 million of challenge grant moneys were pledged to match additional funds raised earlier by other donors.